abiwaters/Mirror_c3ddb/Cluster-Navigation.md

 **Filesystem Structure:**

 The Linux filesystem starts at the “**root**” (/) and extends forward into directories that can contain both subdirectories and files.
 A series of decending directories can be strung together separated by slash characters (“/”) to indicate a location on the filesystem.
-This string of folders is called a “**path**” and will look like _/project/projectname/subfolder/file._  This structure is much like that on other common operating systems.
+This string of folders is called a “**path**” and will look like _/home/username/projectname/subfolder/file._  This structure is much like that on other common operating systems.

 _/home/username_ : Each user has a “home directory,” this is the directory you are put in when you first log in each session.

 _/scratch/users/username_ : Directory for jobs and intermediate files in stages of processing.
 In order to facilitate research projects, the scratch space has few limits placed on storage.
-However, it is not supposed to be used for long term storage.
-After processes are complete, data should be moved out of scratch space.
+It is important that files are removed when they are no longer needed.

 Working with Files/Directories